 Academic Misconduct (AMP)

-Academic Misconduct is deemed to cover cheating, attempts to cheat, plagiarism, collusion and any other attempts to gain an unfair advantage in assessments.
-Assessment includes all forms of written work (including in-class tests), e-assessments, presentations, demonstrations, viva voces, accreditation of prior learning portfolios and all forms of examination.
+Academic Misconduct is deemed to cover all forms of cheating, plagiarism and unauthorised collusion.
+This includes attempts to cheat, plagiarise, collude and any other deliberate attempts(s) to gain an unfair advantage in assessments.
+Assessment includes all forms of written work (including in-class tests), e-assessments, presentations, demonstrations, viva voces, recognition of prior learning portfolios and all forms of examination.